josdem/hugo/content/techtalk/spring/spring_webflux_artifactory_library.md

 }
 ```

-We are passing artifactory credentials using project properties with the -P flag, so publishing from command line will be
+We are passing artifactory credentials using project properties with the -P flag, so publishing from the command line will be

 ```bash
 gradle -Partifactory_user=${username} -Partifactory_password=@{password} publish